Instabilities of heavy magnons in an anisotropic magnet

-The microscopic interactions in FeI$_2$ allow bands of distinct elementary quasiparticles to overlap and strongly hybridize.
-Consequently, it is natural to wonder if decays are possible for these excitations.
-The most straightforward mechanism is through cubic interactions, with two necessary conditions to observe spontaneous decay.
-First, non-zero matrix elements corresponding to the six interaction vertices shown in Fig.~\ref{fig1}(C) must connect initial one-quasiparticle states to final two-quasiparticle states.
-For the latter (respectively the former), three (respectively two) combinations of quasiparticles exist, Fig.~\ref{fig1}(B), opening up categorically new dynamical processes.
+In short, the delicate balance of microscopic interactions and anisotropies in FeI$_2$ leads to a unique situation where distinct elementary quasiparticles, and their bound-states, overlap in momentum-energy space and strongly hybridize.
+This renormalizes their dispersion curves producing light (wide band) and heavy (narrow band) quasiparticles (Fig.~\ref{fig1}c).
+Given the regime of strong quantum interactions in FeI$_2$, it is natural to wonder if spontaneous decays are also possible.
+The most straightforward mechanism is through the {\it spin-non-conserving} exchange interactions because these activate cubic decay processes (Fig.~\ref{fig1}d).
+For example, the $J^{\pm\pm}S_i^{+}S_j^{+}$ term connects initial and final states whose quantum spin numbers differ by two.
+But two additional conditions are necessary to observe spontaneous decay.
+First, the six decay vertices of Fig.~\ref{fig1}d must connect initial one-quasiparticle states to final two-quasiparticle states with a non-zero matrix element.
+As two (resp. three) combinations of quasiparticles exist for the initial (resp. final) states, this opens up many distinct decay channels.
 Second, decays must obey the conservation of total energy and crystal momentum.
-The fulfillment of these kinematic conditions depends on details of the excitation spectra, amenable to external control, for instance, with a magnetic field.
-The anisotropic, {\it spin-non-conserving} exchange interactions of FeI$_2$ are crucial to enable cubic decay processes involving single-magnon and single-ion bound-states.
-For example, a simple inspection of the $J^{\pm\pm}S_i^{+}S_j^{+}$ term shows that it connects initial and final states whose quantum spin numbers differ by two.
-Although kinematic conditions for decay are not met in FeI$_2$ in the absence of a magnetic field, we conjecture that the relative Zeeman shift between initial and final states with different quantum spin numbers can compensate for this discrepancy, Fig.~\ref{fig1}(D), and activate decay processes for an adequate magnetic field.
+The fulfillment of these kinematic conditions depends on details of the excitation spectra amenable to external control, for instance, with a magnetic field.
+Kinematic decay conditions are not met in FeI$_2$ in the absence of a magnetic field.
+However, the relative Zeeman shift between initial and final states with different quantum spin numbers can, as we will observe below, overcome this discrepancy and activate decay processes for an adequate magnetic field range (Fig.~\ref{fig1}f).